paramjeet2005/Introduction-to-machine-learning-with-python/2. Supervised Learning/Readme.md

 # Supervised Machine Learning
-Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.

 Supervised learning is where you have input variables (x) and an output variable (Y) and you use an algorithm to learn the mapping function from the input to the output.

 # KNeighbors Regressor with wave dataset